MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ---
 title: Customize window layouts
-description: Learn about customizing the characteristics that windows exhibit to create layouts that work best for various development workflows. ms.custom: SEO-VS-2020 ms.date: 07/31/2020 ms.topic: conceptual
+description: Learn how to customize the characteristics that windows exhibit to create layouts that work best for various development workflows. ms.custom: SEO-VS-2020 ms.date: 07/31/2020 ms.topic: conceptual